Account Admin Roles and Permissions

 If you have questions with your application or do not have a Rutgers NetID please email email@example.com.

-Users approved for Account Admin access will be provided a separate account in Canvas.
-This new account is created to split up all student or teaching roles associated to your NetID account.
+Account admin access will be provided as a second user account in Canvas to separate the admin role from student or teaching roles associated to the NetID account.

 Maintaining Account Admin Access